Roy-SR-007/GoodFitSBM/README.md

-performs the *goodness-of-fit* test for an **beta-SBM** (one of the three variants of SBMs discussed in [Karwa et al. (2023)](https://doi.org/10.1093/jrsssb/qkad084) used for modelling network data.
+performs the *goodness-of-fit* test for an **beta-SBM** (one of the three variants of SBMs discussed in [Karwa et al. (2023)](https://doi.org/10.1093/jrsssb/qkad084) used for modelling network data).

 ### Note

-The math rendering of `README.md` is not ideal, as a result of which most of the math notations and equations remains unrendered, hence `knit` the `README.Rmd`.
+The math rendering of `README.md` is not ideal, as a result of which most of the math notations and equations remains un-rendered, hence `knit` the `README.Rmd`.

 ### Overview